mgeeky/cobalt-arsenal/README.md

 My published set of Aggressor Scripts for Cobalt Strike 4.0+

-- **`BeaconInitialTasks.cna`** - This script lets you configure **commands that should be launched as soon as the Beacon checks-in for the first time**.
+- **`Beacon_Initial_Tasks.cna`** - This script lets you configure **commands that should be launched as soon as the Beacon checks-in for the first time**.
 Both commands and argue settings are available in a dedicated options dialog.
 Also, a feature to right-click on a Beacon and issue "Run custom command..." was added to allow to run arbitrary commands against multiple beacons.
 Settings are then save in file specified in a global variable named:
      `$beaconInitialTasksSettingsFile`

    *How it works?*

-   Implementation of beacon_task() functionality to invoke nearly-arbitrary Cobalt Strike commands from a passed string, from within your Aggressor scripts:
+   Implementation of `beacon_task()` functionality to invoke nearly-arbitrary Cobalt Strike commands from a passed string, from within your Aggressor scripts:
          ```
          beacon_task($bid, "execute-assembly C:\\tools\\Rubeus.exe hash /password:test");